facebesidewyj/Staff-Management-System/readme.txt

-A little management system.
+A little management system, only for learning.
-Github...
-one more time